10 Interesting Facts About Plovdiv

 9/ Plovdiv has one of the oldest clock towers in Europe

 One of the oldest clock towers in Europe was built on top of Sahat Tepe in the 17th century.
 The Italian master of Genoa – Antonio Barbargella designed the mechanism of the clock back in 1610.

 The Karnobat master of clocks – Dimitar Todorov created the current clock mechanism.
 It’s a unique reconstruction of the old one according to original drawings.

-10/ Sports Legends were born in Plovdiv
+10/ Sports legends were born in Plovdiv

-Stefka Kostadinova is born in 1965 in Plovdiv and is the current women’s world record holder in the high jump.
+Stefka Kostadinova was born in 1965 in Plovdiv and is the current women’s world record holder in the high jump.
 Hristo Stoichkov is another legend that was born in Plovdiv and for his football efforts, he received the European Golden Shoe.

 Want to know more about Kapana or who Milyo was and why does he have a statue on the central street – as well as many more additional facts?
 You can just drop by and join the Free Plovdiv Tour.
 It takes place every day!